Utkarshojha18/Utkarshojha18/README.md

 - LinkedIn: https://linkedin.com/in/YOUR-LINKEDIN
 - Email: your-email@example.com

-⚡ **Fun Fact:** I enjoy solving LeetCode problems and building practical software projects.
+⚡ **Fun Fact:** I once spent an entire weekend debugging a single line of code... only to discover it was a missing semicolon 😅.

 </td>